marksowell/DigitalOcean-Droplet-Deploy/README.md

 # DigitalOcean Droplet Template with Cloud-init, Docker, Certbot, and DNS via GitHub Actions

-This project automates provisioning a DigitalOcean droplet, bootstrapping it with Docker, Let’s Encrypt TLS certificates, and Nginx on ports **80/443**, including creating/updating DNS records.
-It uses **GitHub Actions** with `doctl` and a `cloud-init.yml` file.
+Deploy a DigitalOcean Droplet with Docker, Nginx, and automatic HTTPS.
+This GitHub Actions workflow template provisions a new Droplet, installs Docker, configures Nginx on ports 80/443 with free Let’s Encrypt TLS certificates, and creates/updates DNS records in DigitalOcean automatically.

 <br>
 <p>